pcal43/fastback/docs/index.md

 ## Current Limitations

 FastBack is currently an alpha release.
 It has missing features and limitations, including:
-* Backups can only run when the world is shutting down.
 * Garbage collection does not happen correctly when pruning old snapshots.
 * For more, see [Issues](https://github.com/pcal43/fastback/issues)